-Reply:Tripurahasone major ULB-Yes,ULBiswillingprovidedtheyhavea goodsupportandmanpower. - c.
-Is the State willing to integrate all work done in GIS in order to make GIS useful for decision-making in ULBs?
-Reply:Yes,theStateiswillingtointegrateallworkdoneinGIS. - d.
+Reply:Tripurahasone major ULB-Yes,ULBiswillingprovidedtheyhavea goodsupportandmai - c.
+Is the State willing to integrate all work done in GIS in order to make GIS useful for deci Reply: Yes, the State is willing to integrate all work done in GIS. - d.
 Is the State willing to take assistance for using land as a fiscal tool in ULBs?
 Reply:Yes,theStateGovernmentiswilling. - e.
 Does the State require assistance to professionalize the municipal cadre?
-Reply: YestheStaterequires assistance to professionalize the municipal cadre. - f.
+Reply:YestheStaterequiresassistancetoprofessionalizethemunicipalcadre. - f.
 Does the State require assistance to reduce non-revenue water in ULBs?
-Reply: YestheStaterequires assistance to reduce non-revenue water in ULB. - g.
-Does the State require assistance to improve property tax assessment and collections in ULBs?
-Reply:Yes,theStaterequiresassistancetoimprovetax assessmentandcollectionsinULB. - h.
+Reply: Yesthe State requires assistance to reduce non-revenue water in ULBs. - g.
+Does the State require assistance to improve property tax assessment and collections Reply:Yes,theStaterequiresassistancetoimprovetax assessmentandcollectionsinULB. - h.
 Does the State require assistance to establish a financial intermediary?
 Reply:Yes,assistanceinframeworkneeded